-&lt;sup>1 Only the listed phone number is needed when calling from on-campus; add 85 to the front to reach them from off-campus locations.
+1 Only the listed phone number is needed when calling from on-campus; add 85 to the front to reach them from off-campus locations.

-&lt;sup>2 Add @indiana.edu to each of these emails to contact the person.
+2Add @indiana.edu to each of these emails to contact the person.

-ANNUAL REPORT FORM FOR THE MASTERS DEGREE
+ANNUAL REPORT FORMS FOR THE MASTERS DEGREE